joesinghaus/Band-of-Blades/README.md

 ### Small tasks / fixes / additions

-- item choice
+- Figure out where to place the logo
+- Choosing details for custom items
-- divine traits/favor
+- Divine traits/favor as text boxes instead of text field?